skripteria/wn-site-search-plugin/README.md

 ### Simple method

-To return search results for you own custom plugin, register an event listener for the `winter.sitesearch.query` event in your plugin's boot method.
+To return search results for you own custom plugin, register an event listener for the `skripteria.sitesearch.query` event in your plugin's boot method.

 Return an array containing a `provider` string and `results` array.
 Each result must provide at least a `title` key.